nasa/oceandata-notebooks/CONTRIBUTING.md

 ## GitHub Pages Website

-### Preview
+### Build and Preview

 The `docs` folder contains configuration and content for the [Jupyter Book] we host on GitHub Pages.
-The tutorials are written as executable MyST Markdown notebooks, and publishing the website requires executing tutorials ... unless they are in the cache.
+The tutorials are written in executable MyST Markdown, and publishing the website requires pulling execution results from a notebook cache.
 We use [DVC] to share that cache among maintainers as well as to the deployment workflow on GitHub.

-> [!Important]
+> [!IMPORTANT]
 > Only notebooks listed in `docs/_toc.yml` are built, so adding a new notebook requires updating `docs/_toc.yml`.

-The `dvc pull` command retrieves the cache.
+The `dvc pull` command retrieves the notebook cache.
 We execute it via `uv run` only because we've included the DVC tool in the project environment to simplify this workflow.

 [Jupyter Book]: https://jupyterbook.org/